grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 1. In a browser, go to the Grafana server at [http://localhost:3000](http://localhost:3000).
 1. Sign in using the default username `admin` and password `admin`.
 1. On the left-hand side, go to **Configuration** > **Data sources**.
-1. Configure a new Prometheus data source to query the local Grafana Mimir server, by using the following settings:
+1. Configure a new Prometheus data source to query the local Grafana Mimir cluster, by using the following settings:

    | Field | Value                              |
    | ----- | ---------------------------------- |